ricott/homey-com.volvocars/README.md

 - https://thenounproject.com/hrnico/

 # Versions
+## 1.0.2
+- Added conditions for door(s) open.
+One condition for any door open and one for checking a specific door open.
+- Refresh status default value changed to 10 minutes and default refresh position changed to 15 minutes.
+This is possible to change in vehicle settings.

 ## 1.0.1
 - Added location changed trigger.
 For instance to allow triggering a flow when the car parks at work, etc. Use condition logic to check if location tags match desired location.